UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 ## Overview

-This article shows you how to use the Azure Stack portal and Public Azure portal to create a Site-to-Site VPN between your UKCloud for Microsoft Azure environment and Public Azure environment.
+This article shows you how to use the Azure Stack and Public Azure portals to create a Site-to-Site VPN between your UKCloud for Microsoft Azure environment and Public Azure environment.

 ### Intended audience

-To complete the steps in this article, you must have appropriate access to a subscription in both the Azure Stack portal and Public Azure portal.
+To complete the steps in this article, you must have appropriate access to a subscription in both the Azure Stack and Public Azure portals.

 ## Create a virtual network in Azure Stack

 First, you'll need to create a virtual network.
-This virtual network will be able to send and receive traffic through the virtual network gateway.
+This virtual network will be able to send and receive traffic through a virtual network gateway.

 > [!NOTE]
 > You cannot associate a virtual network with more than one gateway.